EnablerRx/CASF/README.md

 On the other hand, random sampling may have the risk of data manipulation.
 Researchers can choose samples at will or conduct multiple random sampling to select a favorite subset, which will lead to unfair evaluation results.

-Since different sampling subsets may result in different inter-system rankings in human judgment, it is difficult to reliably select the best system.
+Since different sampling subsets may result in different inter-system rankings in human judgment (as shown in Figure 1), it is difficult to reliably select the best system.
 We urgently need a better sampling method to deliver reliable human evaluation with low labor and cost.

 ## Contributions
 1) We investigate and experimentally analyze the sampling problem for the gold standard human evaluation in natural language generation.